 How It works

-Each vault within the DUCAT protocol will include a βliquidation pathβ as a spending script, which is locked via the hash from a price quote.
-The vault will also record the quoted exchange price, threshold price, and timestamp for the quote in the vault return data field.
+Each vault within the DUCAT protocol includes a liquidation path as a spending script, which is locked using the hash from a price quote.
+The vault also records the quoted exchange price, threshold price, and timestamp in the vault return data field.

 When a liquidator is interested in a vault, they use the return data to request a copy of the quote from the price oracle.
-The oracle will check to see if the exchange price has crossed the threshold price, starting from the time-stamp of the quote.
-If the threshold has been crossed, then the oracle will return the secret key along with the price quote.
-Otherwise, the key is kept secret (and returned as null).
+The oracle checks whether the exchange price has crossed the threshold price, starting from the timestamp of the quote.
+If the threshold has been crossed, the oracle returns the secret key along with the price quote.
+Otherwise, the key remains secret and is returned as null.

-Using the secret key, the liquidator can spend the underwater vault into their own vault, which must contain enough capital to re-collateralize the debt.
-This transaction is verified and co-signed by the guardian nodes, then broadcast to the network.
+Using the secret key, the liquidator can spend the underwater vault into their own vault, which must contain enough capital to re-collateralise the debt.
+This transaction is verified and co-signed by the guardian nodes before being broadcast to the network.

 Protocol Flows